bestbennybest123122213/benbestrepo/bull-bro-brain/MEMORY.md

 ### F. Wrong Person Handling
 - "I cannot be of any help" / "I can't assist" = Wrong Person, not Not Interested
+- CRITICAL RULE: When a new contact email is ALREADY PROVIDED in the reply (e.g. "reach out to sarah@company.com", "contact partnerships@company.com", "my colleague X handles this at x@company.com"), do NOT ask for a warm intro.
+The intro is already given.
+Instead: (1) Replace Lead with the new contact via ESCALATE, (2) Reply All addressing the NEW person directly with a fresh pitch name-dropping the referrer, (3) push for call.
+Example response to the NEW person: "Hey [new person], [referrer] connected us.
+I run @itssimannn (10M subscribers, 361M monthly views).
+We helped Whiteout Survival hit 48M views and 100k users.
+Worth a quick chat to see if there's a fit?
+I'm free Mon 11am or 3pm and Wed 1pm or 4pm EST, either works?"
-- Always ask for warm intro: "would you be able to connect us here as well?
-Quick intro would go a long way"
+- Only ask for warm intro when NO new contact email is provided: "would you be able to connect us with the right person?
+A quick intro would go a long way"
-- When redirected to an email, ask for warm intro — don't just say "I'll reach out"
+- NEVER say "I'll reach out to X" without actually replacing the lead and sending the email.
+If you can't replace, escalate.
+Don't make promises you can't keep.
 - When someone CCs the correct person: Reply All, address both, name-drop original contact, Replace Lead with CC'd contact, set to Meeting Request for subsequence
 - When CC'd on an internal forward and new person can see original email: don't repeat the pitch.
 Thank the connector, address new person, keep it short, push for call
 - When lead forwards internally: Resume Lead, follow up after 1-2 days warmly: "did your [team/person] get a chance to look at it?"
-- Left the company: Replace Lead with most relevant redirect email, send fresh email name-dropping original person
+- Left the company (automatic email like "I've stepped down" or "I no longer work here"): this is an AUTOMATED message.
+Do NOT respond to the original person.
+Replace Lead with the new contact provided, send fresh email to the new person name-dropping the referrer.
+If no new contact provided, escalate to Jan/Jaleel.
 - Wrong Person who doubles down (2nd reply still can't help + adds objections): accept gracefully, move on.
 Don't push a third time
 - Unresponsive Wrong Person: follow up after 1-2 days.
 If still no response, as a stretch — research the company yourself, Replace Lead, fresh email
 - Replace Lead process: fill in whatever info available (minimum: name, email, company name, website).
 Use "Partnership Team" if no real name.
 Update later if real contact provided